Photonsters/resin-reviews/README.md

 - Submit the results and photos using [this form]

 ```
+*Optional Steps
-* *Optional Steps - these steps will allow you to confirm how your resin does when overcured/undercured and define a working range
+These steps will allow you to confirm how your resin does when
+overcured/undercured and help you establish a working range.

 - Re-print the validation model with overcuring
-- Re-print the validation model with undercuring *
+- Re-print the validation model with undercuring
+- Log the go-nogo results and compare results
 ```